-Morris Law Firm, P.A. has represented numerous people accused of white collar crimes.
-We can create a strong defense for you with our years of knowledge.
 Call us now to schedule a free consultation at (727) 592-5885.
 We accept clients throughout the greater St. Petersburg area including Oldsmar, Tarpon Spring, Clearwater and Pinellas Park.

 Melinda Morris is a former prosecutor and has handled thousands of criminal cases from investigation through sentencing enabling us to identify weaknesses in the State’s case against you.

 We never settle for the easiest outcome or the typical result.
 We know how to negotiate with the State Attorney and we will work to get you the best possible outcome.

 Melinda Morris has practiced criminal law for over 20 years.
 Our clients trust advice that comes from experience in nearly every type of criminal case.

 We will know every client’s story because we will take the time to listen and understand.
 You will work with your attorney one-on-one at every stage of the process.